IR Sensor Working

 Advantages of IR sensor

-1. IR sensors are cost-effective and easy to integrate into existing systems, making them an attractive option for businesses of all sizes.
+1. These sensors are inexpensive and simple to integrate into current systems, which makes them an excellent choice for enterprises of any size.

-2. IR sensors have a wide range of applications, from industrial automation processes to home security solutions; they can be used in both short-range sensing as well as long-distance operations.
+2. These sensors offer a wide range of applications, from industrial automation to home security.
+These can be used for both short as well as long-range sensing.

 3. Responses tend to be very fast when using infrared due to its high-frequency waves that travel quickly over large distances in the air without having any obstacles or refraction interference along the way.